simworks-ai/OctCoder/README.md

 ## Project Overview

-OctCoder is an innovative project that leverages the power of AI agents to streamline the creation and execution of simulations using GNU Octave.
+OctCoder is an Agentic framework to streamline the creation and execution of simulations using GNU Octave.
 It provides a natural language interface, allowing users to describe desired simulations, which are then interpreted, coded, executed, and summarized by a series of interconnected AI agents.
 The project features a user-friendly Gradio web interface for easy interaction.

-## Licensing

-OctCoder is available under a dual-license model, designed to meet the needs of both the open-source community and commercial users.

-### Community License (AGPL-3.0)

-The open-source version of OctCoder is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
-This license is for students, hobbyists, researchers, and other open-source projects.

--   **Freedom:** You are free to use, modify, and distribute the software.
--   **Obligation:** If you modify the software and make it available to others over a network (e.g., as part of a web application), you must also make the modified source code available to them under the same AGPL-3.0 license.
--   See the [LICENSE](LICENSE) file for the full text.

-### Commercial License

-For businesses and individuals who cannot comply with the terms of the AGPL-3.0 (e.g., you want to embed OctCoder in a proprietary, closed-source commercial product), we offer a commercial license.

--   **Proprietary Use:** Allows you to integrate OctCoder into your commercial applications without the obligation to open-source your own code.
--   **Professional Support:** Commercial licenses include access to professional support, maintenance, and updates.
--   **Peace of Mind:** Ensures you are fully compliant while using OctCoder in a commercial setting.

-To purchase a commercial license or for more information, please see our [**Enterprise License Terms**](ENTERPRISE_LICENSE.txt) or contact us at **simworks@genesisai.in**.

 ## Features